|

 I know, said Eowyn.
 But if we are to have any

 chance of protecting them, we have no choice.
-She addressed
+She turned

-Alfgar.
-Your men must build a barricade, from here,she
+to Alfgar.
+Your men must build a barricade, from

-indicated a deep natural gulley running diagonally from the forest
+here,she indicated a deep natural gulley running diagonally

-edge to a second, smaller gorge a quarter mile to the west.
+from the forest edge to a second, smaller gorge a quarter mile

 A redoubt, said Alfgar.